quiltedhills/htfc3-kubejs_patches/README.md

 • Added recipes for TFC ore blocks for building purposes <br/>
 • Added a few prop foods for decoration purposes <br/>
 • Re-introduced recipes for vegetable crates from Farmer's Delight <br/>
+• Added recipes for some previously unobtainable blocks <br/>

 ### Fixes:
 • Added a KubeJS-based recipe for akashic tomes (this fixes the recipe not working on servers) <br/>